tinymce/tinymce-docs/plugins/permanentpen.md

 ## Basic setup

-Use the following example shows how to add the Permanent Pen toolbar button:
+The following example shows how to add the Permanent Pen toolbar button:

 ```js
 tinymce.init({